 The Code requires you to indicate in your return the social security number of any dependent claimed who is age one or older at the end of the taxable year.
-When filing your return, you shall include the name, date of birth, relationship and social security number of each dependent claimed.
-If you do not meet these requirements, the dependent will be rejected.
-If the dependent does not have a social security number, you must request one at the nearest Social Security Office.
+When filing your return, you must indicate in Schedule A1 Individual, the name, date of birth, relationship and social security number of each dependent claimed.
+If you do not complete

+Schedule A1 Individual nor meet these requirements, the dependent will be rejected.
+If the dependent does not have a social security number, you must request it at the nearest Social Security Office.